mcloide/mysql-quick-dirty-performance/README.md

 # MySQL Quick and Dirty Performance Tips

-These are quick and easy tips to gain performance with your **selects** on large or small datasets while using, MySQL mostly, not that it can't be used with other SQL databases.
+These are quick and easy tips to gain performance with your **SELECTS** on large or small datasets while using, MySQL mostly, not that it can't be used with other SQL databases.

 ## Asterisk (or the risk of the star)